Cynixia/The-Black-Book/Adder.md

 ![[HalfAdder.svg|500]]

 ## Full adder
-A *full adder* adds three input bits, two *operands* and one *carry-in* bit.
+A *full adder* adds three input bits: two *operands* and one *carry-in* bit.
 The carry-in bit is the bit "carried in" from a previous operation stage, such as the bit "carried out" but a half adder.
 $$S=A\oplus B\oplus C_{\text{in}} \qquad C_{\text{out}}=AB+C_{\text{in}}(A\oplus B)$$

 | Inputs |     |                 |     Outputs      |     |